Who Killed the Princes in the Tower? – A Medieval Whodunit

 THE URN IN THE ABBEY

-The urn was exhumed in 1933 and the contents examined by two anatomists, I.E. Tanner and W.J.
+The urn was opened in 1933, and its contents examined by two anatomists, I.E. Tanner and W.J.
 Whyte.
-From the start, Tanner and Whyte assumed that they were dealing with the remains of the Princes in the Tower.
+From the start, Tanner and Whyte never seriously thought to question that they were dealing with the remains of the Princes in the Tower.
 They took a detailed measurements, X-rays and numerous B&W photographs.
 Their conclusion was much the same as that of Dr White 260 years before: the urn contained the jumbled and incomplete bones of two young boys, one aged around 8 years, the other around 12.
-They thought they could see bloodstains on the bones consistent with strangulation.

-Church authorities (read Charles III) will not allow another exhumation, so the Princes in the Tower Project commissioned a leading Dutch forensic pathologist, Professor George Maat, to re-examine the data, X-rays and photographs published by the 1933 team.
+Church authorities will not allow another opening of the urn.
+The Princes in the Tower Project commissioned a leading Dutch forensic pathologist, Professor George Maat, to re-examine the data, X-rays and photographs published by the 1933 team.
 According to Professor Maat’s 2019 Report, the urn contains the bones of two humans, but possibly three, with age ranges of 9-15 and 8-12 years.
 However, Maat found no evidence for the sex of the remains, no evidence for cause of death, no evidence for or against consanguinity, and no evidence for how long they had been in the ground prior to discovery in 1674.

 So, good candidates for the Princes in the Tower?
 Perhaps, but there are other possibilities.